 I’m eager to spend some time away from 19th-century fancywork and am going to wrap up its discussion for now with a French description of purse making on a round knitting loom.
-It’s from Élisabeth Bayle-Mouillard’s Manuel from 1826, where the instructions for the French buttonhole looped purse are also given.
+It appears in Élisabeth Bayle-Mouillard’s Manuel from 1826, where the instructions for the French simple looped purse are also given.
 This leaves a number of European purses in the queue and I’ll get back to them after expanding the geographical and chronological scope of this blog.

-The instructions for the decorative eyelets (les trous dits à crochets) are similarly insufficient for determining their structure, but other references to them in the Manuel add a bit more information.
-Piecing it all together indicates that they are the picot in the current loom knitting repertoire.
-The 1826 instructions are nonetheless too terse for making them.
-The most likely alternative is that the knit round preceding the decorative one is finished with a picot bind-off, using a mesh gauge to ensure uniform sizing of the picot, and then reattaching them to the loom in the following round.
+The instructions for the decorative eyelets (les trous dits à crochets) are similarly insufficient for determining their structure, although they are explicitly worked on the hook and not the peg.
+Other references to them in the Manuel add a bit more information.
+Piecing it all together suggests that they may be the picot in the current loom knitting repertoire.
+The 1826 instructions are nonetheless too terse to enable the eyelets to be made on their basis and it is also possible that they resemble what is now called the “drop stitch.”

-This can be done using a standard knitting loom tool as shown in this video demonstration.
-If Bayle-Mouillard’s hooked needle differed from that tool (which is also clearly described in the 1823 instructions) and was a true hook rather than a needle bent at an obtuse angle, it could presumably have been used to form the eyelets in a different, more crochet-like manner.
-If so, the decorative row might have had a different structure, but I haven’t yet succeeded either in locating a description of any such technique or puzzling one out from scratch.
-(Note, however, that Bayle-Mouillard makes no mention of the craft of crochet in the current sense and whatever her aiguille à crochet may have been, it can’t simply be assumed that we would regard it as a crochet hook.)
+If Bayle-Mouillard’s hooked needle was a true hook rather than a needle bent at an obtuse angle (as described in the 1823 instructions), it could presumably have been used to form the eyelets in a more crochet-like manner.
+It is also worth noting that Bayle-Mouillard makes no mention of the craft of crochet in the current sense.
+However her aiguille à crochet may have been formed, since she says it resembles a tambour needle, it can safely be assumed to have been what we would regard as a crochet hook.

 Bourses au crochet